ocf/ocfweb/ocfweb/docs/docs/services/mysql.md

 If you are using MySQL in a script or in another program, you will probably want to set it up so that the `mysql` call does not prompt for your password.
-While passing the -p option is the obvious way to achieve this, it is also *very insecure* because anyone on OCF can see the password while the mysql command is running.
+While passing the -p option is the obvious way to achieve this, it is also *very insecure* because anyone on OFC can see the password while the mysql command is running.
 A better approach is to create a `~/.my.cnf` file with proper permissions that contains your MySQL password.
 To do this, enter the following commands: make sure you replace dbpasswd with the MySQL password